nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   However, we chose to implement the `visit` command since a visit can be added without having any visit previously, and overloading the `edit` command can make it confusing to use.

-- Replace the existing person with a new instance with the visit changed:
+- Replacing the existing person with a new instance with the visit changed:

   We want to keep the data safe by ensuring immutability of Person objects.
 Therefore, we create an instance of Person with modified visit to replace the previous Person object.